 Modifying and Deleting Phases

 As your business lifecycle evolves, you may choose to make changes to phases in the workflow or remove outdated phases.
-This is done by either modifying or deleting phases and will take place after you have already modified the related stages that may be affected.
+This is done by either modifying or deleting phases and takes place after you have already modified the related stages that may be affected.

 To modify an existing phase: